When walking through the “Soul of a Nation” art exhibit, spectators are transported to a time when Black art embraced its struggle, power and beauty.

 “Freedom Now” by Reginald Gammon

 Inspired by the 1963 March on Washington, “Freedom Now” features a crowd of marchers huddled together.
-The painting reflects the urgency of such a defining moment in America.
+The painting reflects the urgency of a defining moment in America.